emilybrooks/emilybrooks.github.io/tms.md

 (it should be 2 generals and 2 parasites)
 -	Itsuki rakunda
 	Tsubasa sexy dance
-	Kiria makajamaon
+	yashiro heat wave

 - Itsuki should master exalted falchion +1
 - Tsubasa should master karura
+- yashiro should master masakado's sword
-- make sure to get a parasite sucker if you don't have one
+- make sure to get a parasite sucker if need another one

 I think a smart way to do this is do 3 rounds of aoe spells, then run away and see how many skills you learned